 ANZAC is an acronym for Australian and New Zealand Army Corps, the soldiers who fought in World War I.

 These crunchy cookies became known as ANZAC biscuits.
-Today, the biscuits (the Aussie word for "cookies") have gotten a bit of a makeover with the addition of butter, golden syrup and desiccated coconut and are considered an iconic Australian food.
+Today, the biscuits, or cookies, have gotten a bit of a makeover with the addition of butter, golden syrup and desiccated coconut and are considered an iconic Australian food.

-- Heat the oven to 350 F (180 C).
-Line a baking tray with parchment paper and set aside.
+- Heat the oven to 350 F. Line a baking tray with parchment paper and set aside.

 - In a medium bowl, mix together 1 cup all-purpose flour, 1 cup rolled oats, 1 cup sugar, 1 cup desiccated coconut and 1/4 teaspoon salt.